FriquetLuca/lazy-toolbox/doc/src/server/_UPDATES.md

 New modifications were introduced:
 - Change the `LazyEncapProcess`'s constructor.
+- Change `client` parameters of type `Websocket.Websocket` to `clientID` of type `number` in disconnect socket module for `LazySocket` since the socket doesn't exist anymore at disconnect.

 New patches were introduced:
 - Patch `clientCount` method from `LazySocket` to make it faster.
+- Patch eternal `created` event on `FileWatcher`.

 ### v1.3.0 - Project repack